COVID-19 Frequently Asked Questions

 Last updated: October 26, 2020

 Please send your questions to firstname.lastname@example.org

-As of July 9, 2020 these are the frequently asked questions pertaining to youth sports and as addressed in the most recent executive order from the Alameda County Public Health Department.
+As of October 26, 2020 these are the frequently asked questions pertaining to youth sports and as addressed in the October 2020 updates from Alameda County Public Health Department.
 Please note that this document is updated on a regular basis as additional information becomes available.